moni42077/Sturm-Liouville-Solver/README.md

 $$-\frac{d}{dx}(p(x)u'(x))+r(x)u(x)=f(x) \qquad u(a)=A\quad u(b)=B$$

 by using the following three methods — FEM (Finite Element Method), SM (Spectral Method) and SEM (Spectral Element Method).
+As well as the ability to solve eigenvalue problems, examples can be found for Airy's and Mathieu's equations as well as the harmonic oscillator equation and the Legendre equation.
 ### Example Usage
  ```python
 from finite_elem.equation import SturmLiouville